Last updated on 22nd August 2022

 Traditional storyboards involve a series of conceptual pencil sketches that help the writer, producer, and director to visualise their initial idea before any filming or animating starts.

-Here’s an example from the animated TV series, Tom & Jerry:
+Here’s a storyboard example from the animated TV series, Tom & Jerry:

-These simple pencil-sketches, paired with written explanations of what the characters will be doing in each scene, help to assist the animation team in following the sequence correctly.
+These simple rough sketches, paired with written explanations of what the characters will be doing in each scene, help to assist the animation team in following the sequence correctly.

 A thumbnail storyboard is usually used by a small team–or even a team of one–who already have a good understanding of how they want to visually portray their idea.